Basses and Bass Gear

 The finsihed "vintage" Fender Jazz bass (note correct vintage Gibson strap), with active electronics (to roll in or out the mids), La Bella flatwounds (for that smooth bottomy sound), a modern graphite neck and hybrid steel/aluminum tuners.
 Very important to the sound and the ease of playability was the addition of a set of La Bella flatwounds.
 I love these strings, and believe they are the finest flats out there - they feel soft, not stiff, and have a great sound and long life (this is a good thing, considering the price).
 Almost all my basses are strung with Rotosound roundwounds, and I beleive JPJ used these as well, but he got a very warm flat sound out of his bass, partly due to the use of his Acoustic 361 bass amp/speaker combo with a single 18" - not the modern bi-amped (or more) hi-fi sound.

 JPJ also used an 8 string bass on a few songs from the Presence album, and ZEPPELIN LIVE regularly performs a slightly abbreviated version of Achilles in their sets.
-I could not possibly afford an Alembic Triple Omega 8-string (although I may try building one in the future), but Hagstrom recently reissued their 8-string bass, and I have added one to my rig when the gigs are local/driving distance (for flying gigs, I generally only take the Fender).
-It sounds great for this song (as well as Nobody's Fault, if I ever get to play that one live), even with a poor bridge and cheap tuners.
-I may upgrade some of those in the future to improve the intonation and tuning stability.
+I could not possibly afford an Alembic Triple Omega 8-string (although I am currently building one), but Hagstrom reissued their 8-string bass, and I have added one to my rig when the gigs are local/driving distance (for flying gigs, I generally only take the Fender).
+It sounds great for this song (as well as NOBODIES FAULT, which I rarely get to play live).

 Joel, Pelletier, joelpelletier, joelp, independent, indie, Los Angeles, chamberpop, chamber pop, chpop, realtime, (real)time, real, time, mp3, free, audio, video, CD, CD-ROM, DVD, enhanced, album, project, rock, pop, songs, music, lyrics, classical, acoustic, electric, hybrid, genre, art, artist, multimedia, painter, composer, arranger, producer, musician, multi-instrumentalist, solo, band, bass, double bass, guitar, drums, piano, cello, violin, viola, orchestra, quartet, string, arrangement, orchestration, studio, live, perform, tour, america, europe, asia, free, buy, donate, donation, download, mp3, digital, analog, surround, 5.1, QuickTime, animation, illustrations, images, media, Real, steinberger, NAMM, EAW, mackie, way home, web designer, Beethoven, Stravinsky, Bartok, Berg, Hindemith, John Lennon, Beatles, Crowded House, George Martin, Peter Gabriel, Sting, XTC, Paul Simon, Joe Jackson, translations, american, english, french, spanish, portuguese, german, italian, russian, swedish, chinese